Text Alternatives

 Icons should only be used if their message is completely clear to everyone.
 Adding text labels instead can help to improve clarity.

-For screen readers users this provides a comparable experience for consuming the content especially when images are not purerly decorative.
-For sighted users this ensure that broken images can still have their message conveyed.
+For screen readers users this provides a comparable experience for consuming the content especially when images are not purely decorative.
+And for sighted users this ensures that broken images can still have their message conveyed.

 Icons should be simple, easy to understand, and consistent.
 Icons almost always require familiarity in order to be useful.
 Across cultures and languages, they can be misinterpreted.
 In many cases, adjacent text is helpful.
 (WebAim, 2020)